 Notes

-- Nutrition facts do not include dressing.
+- Nutrition note: Nutrition facts exclude dressing.

 Looking forward to meal prepping a version of this next weekend!